TownLake/blog-samrhea-legacy/content/post/serverless-cms.md

 <p>

 The audience for my blog is extraordinarily tiny, and that's fine by me, but I hope this is an experiment other blogs consider.
+Feel free to take a look at the commit history for this post [here](https://github.com/AustinCorridor/blog-samrhea/commits/draft/serverless-cms).

 > **💭 An aside on permanence.** I spend a lot of time thinking about the idea of digital permanence.
 In some ways, digital records provide security against any number of risks to other methods of storage.
 For example, my personal photos are backed up to two different providers and not subject to wear-and-tear.
 This also gives things a new level of portability.
 When I moved to Lisbon, my entire photo library and all the documents I've ever needed traveled in my pocket with me.
 >